maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 Version 1.0 Notes
 --------------------
--Adjust default settings
 -Say something after give Old Rod
+-Do level balls always catch?
 -Remember bag position in battle
--South Goldenrod sprite error
--National Park sprite error
--Do level balls always catch?
+-Can not deposit items into PC
 -Pockets not in right order if cylcing right?
 Only in Battle
 	Holding Left:		Holding Right:
 	Balls			Balls